existentialmutt/lt-ruby/README.md

 ## Choosing a Ruby Version

 Support exists for both RVM and rbenv.
-To enable RVM add `(:lt.objs.langs.ruby/use-rvm)` to the `:editor` vector in your User Behaviors (e.g. `:editor [(:lt.objs.langs.ruby/use-rvm)]`.
+To enable RVM add `(:lt.objs.langs.ruby/use-rvm)` to the `:editor` vector in your User Behaviors (e.g. `:editor [:lt.objs.langs.ruby/use-rvm]`.
 Once that's in place the ruby repl will be run out of whatever RVM environment you've defined for that directory via rvmrc, etc.

+By default, the plugin looks for RVM at `$HOME/.rvm/scripts/rvm`  If it's in a different locaton you can specify that via the `:lt.objs.langs.ruby/rvm-path` user behavior (e.g. `:editor [(:lt.objs.langs.ruby/rvm-path "/usr/local/rvm/scripts/rvm")]`)

-Similarly, to enable rbenv add `[(:lt.objs.langs.ruby/use-rbenv)]` to the `:editor` vector.
+To enable rbenv add `[(:lt.objs.langs.ruby/use-rbenv)]` to the `:editor` vector.

 If you're not using rbenv or rvm you can set the path to ruby manually by adding `(:lt.objs.langs.ruby/ruby-exe "/path/to/ruby")` to the `:editor` vector.